 “Neither do we, normally.
 There is something wrong, and the problem is not only with Lyryma.”

 Kieran stood.
 “Enough of this gloomy talk; let’s keep moving.
 The sooner we warn Orean, the more time they’ll have to prepare for Unity’s arrival.”

 The others pushed themselves to their feet with minimal grumbling.
-Maebhe ran to Leihlani and jumped, clambering up the oanai’s sides to perch herself on the oanai’s shoulder.
+Maebhe ran to Leihlani and jumped, clambering up the oanai’s sides to perch herself on Leihlani’s shoulder.
 Leihlani let out an amused snort, and together, the group started down the hill.

 He waved a salute to the officers as their leader stepped forward.
-The man held a hand up to shield his eyes from the suns and squinted at the group, revealing a round face almost entirely covered in swirling birthmarks.
+The man held a hand up to shield his eyes from the suns and squinted at the group, his round face almost entirely covered in swirling birthmarks.